 I sat there, the California light streaming through the windows.
 The chapter rang true — if I work late at night, I only want to watch TV and veg afterward; I’m too tense and wound up to relax in bed.
 But on weekends, when the lazy days stretch out ahead of us, it’s a different story.
 What a compelling approach to think about what life circumstances turn you both on and off — often you don’t even ask the latter question, and your moods can end up feeling unpredictable and capricious, even to yourself.
 It’s empowering to take control of them.

 And I identify with the part about how people get turned on when their partner feels unfamiliar or separate.
-When Alex does something new to me, even something small, I’m totally into it.
-When I call his work line and hear him brusquely answer “Alex Williams,” it gives me a thrill.
-It’s as if we don’t know each other well; as far as he knows, I’m a complete stranger.
+When I call Alex’s work line and hear him brusquely answer “Alex Williams,” it gives me a thrill.
+It’s as if we don’t know each other well; for that second, as far as he knows, I’m a complete stranger.

 Really fascinating to think about.
 Now I want to go back and re-read Esther Perel’s fantastic book!